jhpyle/docassemble/_docs/objects.md

 friendly to other interview authors:

 {% highlight python %}
----
 return "#### " + word('Ingredients') + "\n\n" + self.ingredients + "\n\n#### " + word('Instructions') + "\n\n" + self.instructions
----
 {% endhighlight %}

-This way, other people will be able to use `docassemble.cooking.objects` in non-English interviews without having to edit your code.
+If you use the `word()` function in this way, other people will be able to use `docassemble.cooking.objects` in non-English interviews without having to edit your code.
 All they would have to do is include the words `Ingredients` and `Instructions` in a translation [YAML] file referenced in a `words` directive in the **docassemble** [configuration].

 ## Using global variables in your classes